-The Health Care Coalition-E (HCC-E) Regional Preparedness Strategy is intended to provide a guide for current and future HCC-E preparedness activities.
+The Healthcare Coalition Healthcare Coalition-E (HCC-E) Preparedness Strategy is intended to provide a guide for current and future HCC-E preparedness activities.
 The document sets out the processes by which the HCC-E works collectively to develop and test operational capabilities that promote communication, information sharing, resource coordination, and operational response and recovery.
-This document is built on information gathered from HCC-E membership to identify regional hazards, identify gaps in preparing and responding to those hazards, and prepare a list of action items to close those gaps.
+This document is built on information gathered from HCC-E partnership to identify regional hazards, identify gaps in preparing and responding to those hazards, and prepare a list of action items to close those gaps.